aws/aws-sam-cli/designs/intrinsics_design.md

 }
 ```

 We currently parse this format to figure out the location of the swagger.
 However, the location paramater can also be resolved as a ref.
-There isn’t to much work left to resolve this property.
 All that’s left is to run the recursive resolver.

 ### Ref